jasper-zanjani/notes/sources/README.md

 **Kubernetes Operators**: allow you to deploy and manage applications on Kubernetes clusters, such as Spark Operator, Airflow Operator, etc.
 #### K8S 12
 Kubernetes started at Google at the same time as Google Compute Engine, as developers thought deeply about how to improve the value proposition of virtual machines.
 Joe Beda was an early user of Borg, and him and others pushed for it to be released as a product.
-However, it was decided that Borg and Omega specifically were too closely aligned with internal Google products, so a new open-source product was imagined, although there was internal resistance to opening it up to the community completely.\
+However, it was decided that Borg and Omega specifically were too closely aligned with internal Google products, so a new open-source product was imagined, although there was internal resistance to opening it up to the community completely.

 Red Hat's buy-in early in the history of Kubernetes by deciding to use Kubernetes as a basis.
-Namespaces are called projects in OpenShift.\
+Namespaces are called projects in OpenShift.

 Joe Beda is an advocate of a microkernel, minimalist architecture for the Kubernetes core with additional features layered on top.
-Beda is also

 ### Late Night Linux
 \#          | Title     | Links
 :---        | :---      | :---